hantao-zhou/AI-wiki/README.md

 This is a repo for knowledges related to AI.

+The original Idea is to do a systematic review for the APS qualification exam

 The markdown formatting is not strict, it follows the utility of Obsidian

 ##